Ziang-Lu/Design-Patterns/2-Creational Patterns/4-Multiton Pattern.md

 ## Drawback

-Similar to Singleton Pattern, Multiton Pattern <u>introduces global state into an application</u>.
+Similar to Singleton Pattern, Multiton Pattern introduces global state into an application.